 Data is also an important currency to HR.
 Employees have useful and insightful data about themselves stored across a huge range of applications and services.
 HR often have a big job on their hands collecting up this data so they may manage employee experience, performance and support in the most meaningful ways.
 However, this collecting process is long and manual.
 Turning to software integrations has quickly become a fast and effective solution.

 HR typically want to take more control of this process and move faster on opportunities they see around the business to provide better internal services and connectivity.
 Both to their own software and to gain access to wider sets of data from around the workforce, they need to have more control over the integration process itself.
-This is why many HR teams are now utilising Next Generation integration solutions such as ONEiO.cloud, so that they may manage integrations themselves from start-to-finish.
+This is why many HR teams are now utilising integration service provider such as ONEiO, so that they get their integrations managed from start-to-finish.

 Interested in learning more?